kaitumisuuringute-keskus/Weightipy/README.md

 # Contributing

-The test suite for Quantipy can be run with the command
+The test suite for Weightipy can be run with the command

 `python3 -m pytest tests`

-But when developing a specific aspect of Quantipy, it might be quicker to run (e.g. for the DataSet)
+But when developing a specific aspect of Weightipy, it might be quicker to run (e.g. for the DataSet)

 `python3 -m unittest tests.test_rim`